User API

 HTTP Response

-A successful response to this call includes the following elements:
+A successful response from the User Info method includes the following elements:

-• A single JSON user object containing information about the user specified with user_id.
+• A single JSON user object with details about the user specified by user_id.

-Note: For a description of the JSON name:value pairs in a user object see User JSON.
+Note: For details of the JSON name/value pairs in a user object, see User JSON.

 User Create

-This POST method adds a new user to a customer's Kentik users.
+The User Create POST method adds a new user to your organization in Kentik.

 HTTP Request